nexmo-se/vonage-ai-asr-connector/README.md

 In this diagram, the **ASR Connector** application is shown in two parts for easier description, however both parts are in one source code file in this repository.</br>

 First, PSTN 1 leg is established with the customer, it can be an inbound call or an outbound call,</br>
-then a WebSocket leg is established with the ASR Connector (part 1) which sends the audio from the customer to the ASR engine.</br>
+then a WebSocket leg is established with the ASR Connector (part 1) which sends the audio from the customer to the ASR Engine.</br>

 With this ASR Connector, we are using Deepgram to do speech recognition.</br>

 Received transcriptions are sent to the ASR Connector (part 2).</br>

 The ASR Connector (part 2) submits each transcript via HTTP as an _AI Step_ to the AI agent,</br>
-a text result is returned by the AI agent,</br>
+a text result is returned by the AI Agent,</br>
-which the ASR Connector (part 2) plays via TTS (Text-to-Speech) to the customer.</br>
+which the ASR Connector (part 2) plays via Text-to-Speech (TTS) to the customer.</br>

-Then the customer speaks again, and so on, until the AI agent decides to transfer the call to a live agent,</br>
+Then the customer speaks again, and so on, until the AI Agent decides to transfer the call to a Live Agent,</br>
-upon transfer request by the AI Agent to the ASR Connector (part 2), the call is effectively transferred to the agent, as PSTN call 2, and the interaction with the AI Agent is terminated.</br>
+upon transfer request by the AI Agent to the ASR Connector (part 2), the call is effectively transferred to the Live Agent, as PSTN call 2, and the interaction with the AI Agent is terminated.</br>

 ## Set up